 In the midst of the Coronavirus (COVID-19) global pandemic, the CDC has recommended that everyone take steps to protect themselves and their communities, including avoiding close contact with others.
 If you have to take time off work sick, what are your legal rights?
 If your child’s school is closed or your work is closed, can you stay home with your children?

 Find out more about your right to paid sick time in Connecticut below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 1) What does the Connecticut Paid Sick Time law do?

 It gives workers up to 40 hours of sick time a year, which can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a child or spouse who is ill or needs medical diagnosis, treatment, or preventative care; or to address needs that may arise if the worker is a victim of family violence or sexual assault.

 If you work as an employee in certain service occupations (such as registered nurses, food preparation workers, retail workers, etc.) in Connecticut for an employer with 50 or more workers, you may be covered.
 However, the law does not cover employees of employers with fewer than 50 employees, federal employees, certain employees of manufacturers and non-profit organizations, and temporary and day laborers.

 3) How much paid sick time can I earn?